Doudy/onlineChecker/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Once that file is in place you can enable/disable, start/stop etc. it using `systemctl`.
+Once that file is in place you can enable/disable, start/stop etc. it using `systemctl` commands.
+Running `python` unbuffered (`-u`) makes sure the print messages don't get buffered but go straight to the console/log.

 That's all!

 ## Credits

-All credits go to "Chopper_Rob" for the core logic of this script, as published on https://www.domoticz.com/wiki/Presence_detection.
+All credits go to "Chopper_Rob" for the core logic of this script, as I found it published on https://www.domoticz.com/wiki/Presence_detection (original url is unfortunately offline).